PathwayCommons/guide/src/collections/_workflows/rna_seq_to_enrichment_map/identify_pathways/index.Rmd

 ##### Enrichment in phenotype

 There are two sections by this name which refers to those gene sets with positive and negative enrichment scores, respectively (Figure 8).
-Recall that in the step [Process Data]({{ site.baseurl }}{{ process_data.url }}) we assessed gene expression in the BrCa class relative to the HD class.
+Recall that we assessed gene expression in the BrCa class relative to the HD class.
 Consequently, in our case, the `na_pos` phenotype corresponds to the BrCa class and `na_neg` refers to the HD class.
 We briefly discuss the meaning of two of the entries in this section below.

 - **Snapshot of the enrichment results.** Recall from Box 1, Step 2 that during GSEA, an enrichment score (ES) is calculated for each candidate gene set.
 The snapshots display the raw data that GSEA uses in its calculations: The ES is the peak vertical axis value of this plot.
 Roughly speaking, the magnitude of the ES is indicative of the chances that it will be deemed significant.
 If you look inside your GSEA home folder you will see `pos_snapshot.html` and `neg_snapshot.html`.
 For the `na_pos` case, click on the link for `Snapshot of enrichment results` to bring up a panel of enrichment score plots; There should be an entry for our old friend the IL-5 signal transduction pathway, which you can click to bring up the full report showing the summary, genes and the enrichment plot (Figure 9).